joaoabcoelho/OscProb/README.md

 **NEW: Thanks to Jacek Holeczek, OscProb now also builds with ROOT 6!!**

-In order to compile the PMNS_Decay class, it is necessary to donwload the external Eigen library from: git clone https://gitlab.com/libeigen/eigen.git
+In order to compile the PMNS_Decay class, it is necessary to donwload the external Eigen library.
+This library is added as a submodule, you can either use git clone --recurse-submodules when clonning the OscProb repository or after clonning the repository use git submodule update --init.
-An eigen folder will be created, with a folder named Eigen which contains the necessary templates.
-Export the enviroment variable as follows:

-export Eigen_INCS=your_eigen_folder_path/Eigen

 Once you have ROOT setup, simply do:
 ```sh